SoK: Root Cause of $1 Billion Loss in Smart Contract Real-World Attacks via a Systematic Literature Review of Vulnerabilities: Current Ethereum Smart Contract Vulnerabilities and Their Prevention/Mitigation

 \subsubsection{\textbf{Upgradable Contracts}}

-Smart contracts often incorporate upgradability mechanisms through registries, logic contracts, and proxies to manage immutability constraints of the code section of the contract~\cite{wood2014ethereum}.
-Although early analyses classified upgradability as a potential vulnerability~\cite{chen2020survey}, recent advancements and governance mechanisms have demonstrated that upgradability is better understood as an inherent technical challenge rather than a security flaw.
-On-chain governance proposals~\cite{compound_governance,BlockchainLaw} now enable decentralized control over upgrades, reducing the risk of unilateral malicious actions.
+Smart contracts often incorporate upgradability mechanisms through logic contracts and proxies to manage immutability constraints of the code section of the contract~\cite{wood2014ethereum}.
+Although early analyses classified upgradability as a potential vulnerability~\cite{chen2020survey}, recen advancements in upgradability patterns and governance mechanisms have demonstrated that this is better understood as a technical challenge rather than a security weakness.
+On-chain governance proposals~\cite{compound_governance} now enable decentralized control over upgrades, reducing the risk of unilateral malicious actions.
 Moreover, research efforts such as SoliNomic~\cite{SoliNomic} have introduced formal refinement-based approaches to structuring the evolution of decentralized organizations (for correct and consistent upgrades).
-Therefore, upgradability, when properly designed, enhances the adaptability of decentralized systems without compromising security.
+Therefore, upgradability, when properly designed, enhances the adaptability of DApps without compromising security.